 Domestically, businesses in Jakarta, Depok, Tangerang, Bekasi (Jabodetabek), and Bogor have set their feet in Semarang, Central Java to develop manufacturing businesses.

 Since 2014, many of the factories have obtained their operation permits and submitted those permits to the regional government in Semarang.
-The most significant factors that encourage many businesses move to Semarang are the lower wages compared to Jakarta, and the attractive foreign direct investments (FDI) injected in this area that open up a myriad of opportunities.
+The most significant factors that encourage many businesses to move to Semarang are the lower wages compared to Jakarta, and the attractive foreign direct investments (FDI) injected in this area that open up a myriad of opportunities.

 Ranked the number one city in Central Java, Semarang is striving to become a charming manufacturing site for labour-intensive industries, and the opening of Kendal Industrial Park in 2016 is a solid proof of this progressive development.